Artemis 2 (5/4)

 The Integrity spacecraft is currently 207,000 miles counting away from earth, and 73,000 miles away from the moon.
 This means of course we are getting closer and closer to our lunar flyby, which happens on flight day six.
 We actually have a countdown on in here because on flight day six, the crew also passes the Apollo distance record.
 So that’s coming up in one day, six hours, four minutes and counting down from there.
 The lunar flyby is in one day, 5 hours, nine minutes and counting.

-NOTE: In one of the broadcasts Leah Cheshier Mustachio (NASA Communications) at MCC Johnson Space Centre said they use Central Time.
-So evidently there’s a difference.
+UPDATE: In one of the broadcasts (well approx 17.00pm UK time) Leah Cheshier Mustachio (NASA Communications) at MCC Johnson Space Centre indicated they use Central Time.
+Evidently there’s a difference.
 What it means if something is specified in terms of time its on Central Time thus UK time would be six hours ahead.
+All the times below (which are given on EDT) should have an extra hour added for the UK.
+Have screencapped where she says central time is used.

 NASA’s website has details (Eastern time as specified) however I think these are slightly out seeing Artemis One took off some ten minutes later.
 Have added UK times and dates: